Tales from the Gault: 10 of the Scariest Things about the Juvenile Legal System

 Which makes it even harder to find out about all the nefarious things that are going on there.
 Like the murder of 16-year-old Cornelius Frederick during a restraint in the cafeteria at Lakeside Academy in Michigan for throwing a sandwich.9

-- We don’t give a fig about a child’s education needs if they are accused of a
+- We don’t give a fig about a child’s education needs if they are accused of a crime.

 At least one in three youth in the juvenile legal system has a disability qualifying them for special education services under the Individuals with Disabilities Education Act (IDEA)—nearly four times the rate of youth in public schools.
 Less than half receive special education services while in custody.10